 Photo Courtesy of Wikipedia – Gregg Yan

-What to look for: Red-footed Booby Birds come in a few different color forms, or morphs.
-Some are mostly brown, while others have a white body with dark wings.
-But the easiest way to identify them, as their name suggests, is by their vibrant red feet!
-They also have a pink or bluish pouch at the base of their beak.
-These are relatively small boobies compared to some of their cousins, and they are often seen nesting in trees or shrubs.
+What to look for: Red-footed Booby Birds come in a few color forms, called morphs.
+Some are mostly brown (brown morph), while others are white with black tailed wings or a white morph form.
+The easiest way to identify them is by their vibrant red legs!
+They also have a pink or pale blue pouch at the base of their beak.
+These boobies are smaller than many of their cousins and are often seen nesting in small trees or shrubs.

-Where you might spot them in Maui: While not as commonly seen close to the main tourist areas, keep an eye out if you take boat trips to some of the smaller, uninhabited islands or along more remote coastlines.
-Think Molokini Crater!
-They are skilled fliers and can often be seen soaring gracefully overhead or resting in shrubs by the sea.
+Where you might spot them in Maui: You may not see them often near the main tourist spots.
+But keep watch on boat trips to smaller, uninhabited islands or along remote coastlines.
+Think Molokini Crater or offshore cliffs where they nest in colonies.
+They are skilled fliers and can often be seen in large colonies soaring gracefully overhead or resting in shrubs by the sea.
 Our Maui Snorkeling Tours often go to this area, so bring your binoculars just in case!

 Fun Facts: